Click to set custom HTML

 Welcome to Oaksey - All Saints Church

 Oaksey has a population of 500 and circa.
-120 properties.
+150 properties.
 Our wide and varied community ranges from retired, commuters, long standing families, self employed, young families with an underlying agricultural theme to the area.
-The village has a community run village shop with a Post Office, a village pub and a 9 nine hole Golf course.
+The village has a community run village shop with a Post Office, a village pub and Golf course.
 Community services include a Village Hall, Sports Pavilion and Youth Club.
 There are four thriving football teams and a very successful cricket team.

-The Church of England village School has 76 children on its roll, of which a third live in the Parish.
-It regularly receives excellent OFSTED reports and has a strong PTA.
-Local voluntary organisations include the W.I., History Society, Art Group, Mother & Toddler Group, monthly Lunch Club, Bible Group & Mothers’ Union.
-The Parish Council has set up PHEW (Participation, Health, Exercise & Well being) to promote physical activity in the community for all ages.
+The Church of England village School has 83 children on its roll, of which a third live in the Parish.
+It regularly receives good OFSTED reports and has a strong PTA.
+Local voluntary organisations include the W.I., History Society, Art Group, Mother & Toddler Group, monthly Lunch Club & Mothers’ Union.
+The Parish Council has set up PHEW (Participation, Health, Exercise & Well-being) to promote physical activity in the community for all ages.
 Our village is renowned locally for its strong sense of community.